What Age Range Are Millennials And What Does It Mean?

 The funny thing about life is that nobody has a crystal ball that can show them everything that’s going to happen.
 It’s all speculation and assumptions, however, they have some facts to be considered.

-The fact that we have a student loan pandemic and very low numbers of home ownership doesn’t show a bright outcome.
-The number one store of wealth in the United States is real estate, and staying out of the game is causing most millennials to lag behind.
+The fact that we have a student loan crisis and very low numbers of home ownership doesn’t paint a bright outcome.
+The number one store of wealth in the United States is real estate, and staying out of the game is causing a lot of millennials to lag behind.
+If you want to see where you actually stand, tracking your net worth over time on our free money dashboard is a much better gut check than comparing yourself to whatever your friends are posting online.

 Final thoughts